Ghislaine Maxwell to appeal sex trafficking conviction

-Ghislaine Maxwell is expected to ask an appeals court in the US to throw out her conviction for helping Jeffrey Epstein sexually abuse teenage girls, saying a slew of errors marred the case as prosecutors made her a scapegoat because the financier was dead.
+Ghislaine Maxwell is expected to ask a appeals court in the United States to throw out her conviction for helping Jeffrey Epstein sexually abuse teenage girls, saying a slew of errors marred the case as prosecutors made her a scapegoat because the financier was dead.

 A spokesman for US Attorney Damian Williams in Manhattan declined to comment.